-Aguatherm recommends using a full-face rubber gasket (black EPDM or red SBR) with a minimum 1/8 in. thickness with its flanges.
+Aquatherm recommends using a full-face rubber gasket (black EPDM or red SBR) with a minimum 1/8 in. thickness with its flanges.
 Viton® gaskets may also be used if needed for chemical resistance.
 The gasket should have an inside diameter consistent with the ID of the flange adapter.

 Bolt tightening should follow the "star" pattern regardless of flange size and number of bolts (see example at left).
 Tighten all bolts to a third of the torque rating and repeat until fully tightened.
 Bolt length will depend on the thickness of gasket and flange ring being used.
+Bolts should always be re-torqued within 24-48 hours of initial torque, and after a seasonal or operational change such as cooling to heating

-Refer to Technical Bulletin 201405B-AQTTB for detailed flange connection instructions.
+Refer to Technical Bulletin 201405B-AQTTB for detailed flange connection instructions, and also see the Aquatherm TechTV video: aquatherm.com/ videos/flanges.